Kao Kim Hourn: Education

 After the Cambodian Civil War, the Khmer Rouge seized power and committed the Cambodian genocide.
 Kao received very little formal education during his childhood due to the unstable and violent conditions in Cambodia at the time.
 His family was granted refugee status in 1981, and eventually relocated to Herndon, Virginia.
 There, Kao enrolled in high school.
 He was 16 years old at the time and had very little educational experience and no English training.
 However, he was quite successful and graduated with a high school diploma with scholastic excellence three years later, in 1985.
-He then attended Baylor University in Waco, Texas, where he did his B.A. in Asian Studies He received a National Fellowship Scholarship to Ohio University in Athens for his master's degree program.
-And in 1991, he graduated with two master's degrees in Political Science and International Affairs.
-Additionally, he holds a Ph.D. in Political Science from the University of Hawaii at Manoa in Honolulu.
-He received an Honorary Doctorate Degree in Public Service from Ohio University in 2007, as well as another Honorary Doctorate Degree in Literature from the Kalinga Institute of Industrial Technology (KIIT University) of India in 2014.
+He then attended Baylor University in Waco, Texas, where he did his B.A. in Asian studies.
+He received a National Fellowship Scholarship to Ohio University in Athens for his master's degree program.
+And in 1991, he graduated with two master's degrees - one in political science and the other in international affairs.
+Additionally, he holds a Ph.D. in political science from the University of Hawaii at Manoa in Honolulu.
+He received an Honorary Doctoral Degree in Public Service from Ohio University in 2007, as well as another Honorary Doctoral Degree in Literature from the Kalinga Institute of Industrial Technology (KIIT University) of India in 2014.
+In June 2023, Kao was conferred an Honorary Doctoral Degree in Political Science from Busan University of Foreign Studies, South Korea.
+He was also conferred the honorary title of Guest Professor by Zhengzhou University in recognition of his achievements in the field of political science and international affairs in October 2023.